Maximal subgroups of countable groups, a survey: Higher transitivity in negative curvature settings

 Let $\ppp^0 = \{\phi_2,\phi_4,\phi_6, \ldots \}$ be an enumeration of all special possible partial permutations of $\Gamma$.
 Let $\{ \gamma_1 \langle \langle n_1 \rangle \rangle, \gamma_3 \langle \langle n_3 \rangle \rangle, \gamma_5 \langle \langle n_5 \rangle \rangle, \ldots \}$ be an enumeration of all cosets of all the normal subgroups that are generated by a nontrivial conjugacy class.
 We construct, by induction on $\ell$, an increasing sequence of precise, spacious Schottky groups $\Delta_{\ell} = \langle \delta_1,\delta_2,\ldots, \delta_{N_{\ell}}\rangle$ subject to the following properties: \begin{itemize} \item $(\delta_1,\delta_2,\ldots, \delta_{N_{\ell}})$ is a precise spacious ping-pong tuple on $L(\Gamma)$. \item For $\ell$ even, if $\phi_{\ell}$ is legitimate modulo $\Delta_{\ell-1}$ then it is realized modulo $\Delta_{\ell}$ (by some element of $\Delta_{\ell}$). \item For $\ell$ odd, $\Delta_{\ell} \bigcap \gamma_{\ell} \langle \langle n_{\ell} \rangle \rangle \ne \emptyset$. \end{itemize} Setting $\Delta = \bigcup_{\ell} \Delta_{\ell} = \langle \delta_1, \delta_2, \ldots \rangle$, the condition imposed on the odd steps guarantees that $\Delta$ will be prodense, and in particular core free.
 The even steps ensure that it is co highly transitive, by virtue of Lemma \ref{lem:PPP}.
 Hence the coset action $\Gamma \action \Gamma/\Delta$ will be faithful and highly transitive.

-The even steps of the induction were already treated, in greater generality, in the proof of Theorem \ref{thm:ast1}.
-We will not repeat the argument here and turn directly to the odd steps of the induction.
-Fix an odd $\ell$.
+The odd steps of the induction were already treated, in greater generality, in the proof of Theorem \ref{thm:ast1}.
+We will not repeat the argument here and turn directly to the even steps.
+Fix an even $\ell$.
 For the sake of a better legibility, we will often omit $\ell$ from the notation.
 For example we will denote $\phi = \phi_{\ell} = (m,\alpha,\beta)$.
-If $\phi = \phi_{\ell}$ is illegitimate modulo $\Delta_{\ell-1}$ then it would definitely be illegitimate modulo any lager subgroup.
+If $\phi = \phi_{\ell}$ is illegitimate modulo $\Delta_{\ell-1}$ then it would definitely be illegitimate modulo any larger subgroup.
 In this case we just declare $\Delta_{\ell} = \Delta_{\ell - 1}$.
 From here on we suppose that $\phi_{\ell}$ is legitimate modulo $\Delta_{\ell-1}$.

 By our induction assumption $\Delta_{\ell-1}$ is generated by a precise ping-pong tuple $\Delta_{\ell-1} = \langle \delta_1,\delta_2, \ldots, \delta_{N_{\ell-1}} \rangle$.
 We will find $\gamma \in \Gamma$ such that $ \left \{ \delta_1,\delta_2 , \ldots, \delta_N, \gamma, b_2^{-1} \gamma a_2, \ldots, b_m^{-1} \gamma a_m \right \} $ still constitutes a precise ping-pong tuple.
 Setting $\Delta_{\ell}$ to be the group generated by these elements, after renaming them appropriately\footnote{ That is, setting $\delta_{N_{\ell-1}+1} = \gamma, \delta_{N_{\ell-1}+2}=b_2^{-1} \gamma a_2, \ldots, \delta_{N_{\ell-1}+m}=b_m^{-1} \gamma a_m,$ and setting $N_{\ell} = N_{\ell-1} + m$.}, one verifies that $\phi_n$ is now realized by $\gamma \in \Delta_{\ell}$ modulo $\Delta_{\ell}$.